UHC2030 Consultation meeting

 Stakeholders discussed UHC 2030’s role in advocacy both globally and locally, and how it can be a broker for sharing experience, lessons learnt and good practice in effective development cooperation, health systems strengthening and making progress towards UHC.

-There will be a final report available soon, but for now you can find all the presentations below.
+There final report is available here and you can find all the presentations below.

 You can also look at our Twitter account and Tweets throughout the two days.